Port of Hamburg, Germany

 A Partial View of the Free Port of Hamburg.
 GGA Image ID # 144287c491

-To accomplish this result, and at the same time to preserve for its growing trade the freedom of centuries, the most important section of the harbor was set off as an immense bonded warehouse within which goods might be landed, stored, manufactured, and re-exported subject to no custom control whatever.
+To accomplish this result and preserve the freedom of centuries for its growing trade, the most important section of the harbor was set aside as an immense bonded warehouse within which goods might be landed, stored, manufactured, and re-exported subject to no custom control whatsoever.

 Within this zone, complete commercial freedom prevails, and it is only when goods from the Free Harbor pass the boundary line for immediate consumption that they become subject to the payment of German duties.